Brexit is back in the news after being replaced in the headlines so far this year by coronavirus which is not good for GBP.

 Note that forecasts and predictions for the GBP/EUR exchange rate change all the time, affected by news events and relative sentiment towards the UK and Eurozone economies and this exchange rate is even more volatile than usual because of the uncertainties around Brexit.

-GBP/EUR 10 year historic rates & change to 13-Aug-2020 : 1.0910
+GBP/EUR 10 year historic rates & change to 18-Sep-2020 : 1.0910

 The euro is currently a more appealing investment than the US dollar as fiscal support and COVID-19 containment open the door to a faster paced recovery than what is likely in the US.
 With current USD weakness and strong long-term prospects for the European Union, there is speculation that the euro could be a contender as the world’s new reserve currency.
 In the short term the euro could be susceptible to swings, however in the longterm the euro has very good prospects.
 The currency is poised to move above 1.1850 and extend toward 1.20 in coming weeks.

 In mid-July euro strengthened four-month highs (around 1.15 against the US dollar) as european leaders delivered a difficult agreement on a coronavirus rescue package to help member states manage the economic downturn.
-The historic stimulus package will see the bloc issue 750 billion euros (US$860 billion) of joint debt and is seen by market commentators as positive for the euro.

 The Euro spent 2019 on a downwards trajectory, starting the year with highs at US1.1550 but then slid all year until October where it bottomed out at US$1.09 on Oct 1, close to long-term lows.
-Since then it has climbed back over the 1 year average of US1.11 towards US1.15.
+Since then it has climbed back over the 1 year average of US1.11 towards US1.20.